michmattera/vet-seed/README.md

 #### Developer Goals

-Developer goals were the following:
+The developer goals were the following:
-- Create an application that could pass throught validators without error
+- Create an application that could pass through validators without error
-- Address an every-day need and try to simplify human tasks using language learned
+- Address an everyday need and try to simplify human tasks using language learned
-- Present the application in a clean and easy to understand manner
+- Present the application in a clean and easy-to-understand manner
 - Try to give even if simple good UX experience

 #### User needs

 User needs were the following:
-- Calcolate if a dog is under, over or ideal weight
+- Calculate if a dog is under, over, or ideal weight
-- Calcolate how many calories to give to dog based on the weight
+- Calculate how many calories to give to the dog based on the weight
 - Have visual effect if wrong or right input inserted
 - Summary at the end of the program with all information displayed
-- Few questions to simplify process
+- Few questions to simplify the process
-- After each section choice to end program
+- After each section choose to end the program

-The developer has to get following information about the user:
+The developer has to get the following information about the user:
 - Username
 - Password
 - Unicode ( just for login )

- When username and password are created and validated ,a random number called *Unicode* will be assigned to user.
+ When a username and password are created and validated, a random number called *Unicode* will be assigned to a user.

-User will have to save this number in order to login.
+The user will have to save this number to login.

-The developer has to get following information about the dog:
+The developer has to get the following information about the dog:
 - Name
 - Weight
 - BCS (Body Score condition)